-- Heat a pancake pan and brush it with a little oil.
+- Heat a non-stick pan and brush it with a little oil.
 Add one ladle of batter in the pan, swirl the pan to completely cover the bottom of the pan with batter.
-Cook the underside for about 2 or 3 minutes or until slightly browned.
+Cook the underside on medium-low heat for about 2 minutes or until slightly browned.

 - Loosen the edges of the crepe and then flip the crepe with a rubber spatula.
 Bake the second side for less than a minute.
 Slide the crepes on a large plate and continue with the remaining batter lightly brushing the pan with oil in between.

 - Keep the crepes warm in the preheated oven at about 150 degrees Celsius/ 300 degrees Fahrenheit.
 Stack them on a baking tray lined with baking paper and place pieces of baking paper between the crepes as well.